-All the work for translation of the Survey instrument is done in the Survey-instrument-for-translation.xlsx Excel file.
+All the work for translation of the Survey instrument is done in the Survey-instrument-fortranslation.xlsx Excel file.
 The file will exist in a separate version for each target language (e.g. Survey-instrument-Arabic.xlsx), containing the English original as well as space for translation to be inserted in a separate column.
 Technical instructions are contained in the file.

 - 1. Country coordinators prepare the Excel file for translation.
 In the relevant file, they prepare the English original for translation to the target language: - Replace [COUNTRY] with the relevant country name - Replace [RESEARCH AREA] with the names of the research areas in the country (e.g. '... here in [RESEARCH AREA]...' is changed to '... here in Qwiha/Ziway/Moyale...').
 If the target language will only be used in one research area, you can insert only the name of that area. - Insert country-specific information in the few questions where it is required, e.g. the time of the latest elections.
 These questions are clearly marked with '[T]' in the survey instrument, indicating that they should be adjusted at the country level.
 Consult survey leads, where necessary.
-The tailoring of the question on social protection might require indepth consultation with country-level experts and the central survey team (see 7.4.4) - Share the file with survey leads. - 2.
+The tailoring of the question on social protection might require indepth consultation with country-level experts and the central survey team (see 7.4.4).
+Additional tailoring may be necessary, so consider what is known about the country context in general, current circumstances that might be relevant, and the organization of data collection.
+This is best to do before the translation process. - Share the file with survey leads. - 2.
 Survey leads submit a copy of the file to each of the two translators, along with general instructions (Box 2) and specific explanations.